 Other areas of counselling I deal with

-Payment is by cash or cheque, either on the day of your session or monthly in advance.
+Payment is by cash, cheque or online banking, either on the day of your session or monthly in advance.

 Fees are reviewed annually.